For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 • Sleep disorders (constant inability to fall asleep or sleepiness),

-• Eating disorders (eating more or less).
+• Eating disorders (eating too much or too little).

-The thought changes that can be seen in postpartum depression are as follows:
+Thought changes that can be seen in postpartum depression are as follows:

 • Don't criticize yourself,